The passive verb in Arabic | Arabic free course

 Passive Hamzated verb - Arabic free courses

-The Passive Hamzated verb is when hamza أ comes as first, second, or third radical as in أَكَلَسَأَلَ or قَرَأَ the passive voice is on the same pattern as that of فُعِلَ.
-Thus, the first radical bears a dammah and the second radical bears a kasrah .
-The following tables demonstrate their conjugation.
+The Passive Hamzated verb is when hamza أ comes as the first, second, or third radical, as in أَكَلَ – سَأَلَ or قَرَأَ.
+The passive voice is formed on the same pattern as that of فُعِلَ.
+In this case, the first radical bears a dammah -ُ and the second radical bears a kasrah -ِ.
+The following tables illustrate their conjugation.

 3rd person masculine